 A child can believe on Jesus Christ savingly, but it is doubtful that a pre-schooler can do this.

 I grew up under this type of ministry and philosophy, and the fruit was wretched.
-It played a major role in building mixed multitude churches.
-The vast majority of the children that got “saved” at a young age either fell away to the world in adolescence or stayed in the church as nominal, lukewarm, worldly Christians.
+It plays a major role in building mixed multitude churches, meaning churches whose membership has a large percentage of unregenerate Christians.
+The vast majority of the children that got “saved” at a young age either fell away to the world in adolescence or stayed in the church as lukewarm, worldly Christians.

-Church planters actually tried to build churches on child evangelism, driven by bus ministries and gimmicks, which is not what we see in Acts 13-14, and this is a passage of Scripture specifically given as the preeminent example of missionary church planting for the entire church age.
+In the 1970s and 1980s, some church planters actually tried to build churches on child evangelism, driven by bus ministries and gimmicks, which is not what we see in Acts 13-14, and this is a passage of Scripture specifically given as the preeminent example of missionary church planting for the entire age.

 Shallow, unscriptural soul winning and neglect of repentance have produced incredibly weak churches.
 It has produced churches that are mixed multitudes instead of churches of disciples.